 Employment tribunals - winning your claim for unfair dismissal - the general legal tests

-The tribunal will also want to know that you are legally allowed to make a claim for unfair dismissal because some workers aren't allowed to make a claim.
+The tribunal will also want to know that you are legally allowed to make a claim for unfair dismissal because only employees are allowed to make a claim.

 This page tells you more about the general legal tests that a tribunal will apply to see if you can continue with a claim for unfair dismissal.